Command-line interface (CLI)¶

 - --limit-memory-soft <limit>¶

-Maximum allowed virtual memory per worker.
+Maximum allowed virtual memory per worker in bytes.
 If the limit is exceeded, the worker is killed and recycled at the end of the current request.

 - --limit-memory-hard <limit>¶

-Hard limit on virtual memory, any worker exceeding the limit will be immediately killed without waiting for the end of the current request processing.
+Hard limit on virtual memory in bytes, any worker exceeding the limit will be immediately killed without waiting for the end of the current request processing.

 - --limit-time-cpu <limit>¶